ujjwalguptaofficial/jsstore.docs/docs/get-started.md

 ## Updating data

-JsStore provides [update](/docs/update/index.md) API for reading data.
+JsStore provides [update](/docs/update/index.md) API for updating data.

 Consider we want to update Quantity to 2000 on the products with item name containing substring 'black'.